evmcnb/quartz/content/Full/COPD.md

 During exacerbations, to keep them out of hospital prescribe short course of steroids ± antibiotics - [[Pearls/Azithromycin|Azithromycin]] to Avoid infections (250mg TDS)

 ![[z_attachments/Pasted image 20240516153348.png]]

+If the ICS has no benefit, should be stopped as increases the risk of [[Pearls/Pneumonia|Pneumonia]] and hospitalisations

 Non-invasive ventilation should be considered in all patients with an acute exacerbation of COPD in whom a respiratory acidosis